 - Active Directory Federation Services (AD FS) integration

 - G Suite

 - Endpoint Trusted URL: https://ws1.dashlane.com/1/teamPlans/verifyAndAddMemberFromIdp

 - Encryption: Do not encrypt SAML messages

 - Signing: Sign Assertions (only sign assertions)

-New users will be instructed to set their account’s Master Password (using the email address value as their username), and provisioned to your Dashlane Business plan.
+New users will be instructed to set their account’s Master Password (using the email address value as their username), and provisioned to your business plan.

-Existing users are identified using the email address and provisioned to your Dashlane Business plan if they are not already members.
+Existing users are identified using the email address and provisioned to your business plan if they are not already members.